*This is the Prairie Village City Council recap for Monday, July 15th, 2019. You can see the full agenda and board packet HERE.

 Council voted unanimously to approve this re-authorization.

-Memorandum of Understanding with YMCA and JoCo Library
+Memorandum of Understanding with the Y & JoCo Library

-Keith Bredehoeft presented a Memorandum of Understanding with the YMCA and the Johnson County Library.
+Keith Bredehoeft presented a Memorandum of Understanding with the Y and the Johnson County Library.
 Here is an excerpt from the Background for this MOU (links and emphasis added by me):

 Currently the YMCA and the Johnson County Library have facilities in Prairie Village.
 Both have immediate infrastructure needs that could be solved by combining efforts with the City of Prairie Village to reconstruct new facilities in the proximity of Harmon Park.
 This possibility could ensure these facilities remain in Prairie Village and also allow for significantly improved services for the residents of Prairie Village.